Dynamic annihilation pathways of magnetic skyrmions: Two-dimensional PS-LL model

-To demonstrate grid independence and the effect of numerical approximations, Fig.~\ref{fig:dispersions} shows the dispersion relations extracted from simulations using the PS-LL model with the magnon kernel $\omega(\mathbf{k})$, the PS-LL model with the micromagentic kernel $\omega_\mathrm{\mu}(\mathbf{k})$, and MuMax3~\cite{Vansteenkiste1}, which is an open-source GPU-accelerated software that calculates the exchange interaction based on a finite difference method.
-For these simulations, we use material parameters consistent with Pt/Co/X multilayers, where X represents various metallic materials, $M_s = 1120$~kA~m$^{-1}$, exchange stiffness of $A = 10.0$~pJ~m$^{-1}$, uniaxial anisotropy field of $H_k = 1370$~kA~m$^{-1}$, and DMI constant of $D = 1.50$~mJ~m$^{-2}$~\cite{Cheng2023PtCoCuSkyrmions,Lin2018PtCoWskyrmions}.
-The dispersion relation is obtained from the dynamic evolution of a Gaussian initial condition, as detailed in Methods.
-To isolate the effect of the dispersion kernel, we approximate the demagnetising field by setting a local contribution with magnitude equal to the saturation magnetisation, $M_\mathrm{s}$.
-This approximation captures the dominant out-of-plane demagnetisation effects in thin films, which is the regime considered here.
+To demonstrate grid independence and the effect of numerical approximations, Fig.~\ref{fig:dispersions} shows the dispersion relations extracted from simulations using the PS-LL model with the magnon kernel $\omega(\mathbf{k})$, the PS-LL model with the micromagnetic kernel $\omega_\mathrm{\mu}(\mathbf{k})$, and MuMax3~\cite{Vansteenkiste1}, which is an open-source GPU-accelerated software that calculates the exchange interaction based on a finite difference method.
+For these simulations, we use material parameters consistent with Pt/Co/X multilayers, where X represents various metallic materials, $M_s = 1120$~kA~m$^{-1}$, exchange stiffness $A = 10.0$~pJ~m$^{-1}$, uniaxial anisotropy field $H_k = 1370$~kA~m$^{-1}$, and DMI constant $D = 1.50$~mJ~m$^{-2}$~\cite{Cheng2023PtCoCuSkyrmions,Lin2018PtCoWskyrmions}.
+For these material parameters, the exchange length is $\lambda_\mathrm{ex}=\sqrt{2A/(\mu_0M_s^2)}=3.56$~nm.

-The exchange interaction dominates the shape of the dispersion relation.
-As shown in Fig.~\ref{fig:dispersions}\textbf{a} and Fig.~\ref{fig:dispersions}\textbf{b}, the PS-LL model incorporating the magnon kernel for the exchange interaction yields, as expected, the provided dispersion relation across all wavevectors and for each cell size.
-Specifically, Fig.~\ref{fig:dispersions}\textbf{a} illustrates the dispersion obtained using an atomic cell size of 0.4 nm, while Fig.~\ref{fig:dispersions}\textbf{b} shows the corresponding result using a micromagnetic cell size of 5 nm.
-The micromagnetic cell size returns a dispersion that closely follows a $k^2$ dependence in agreement with Eq.~\eqref{eq:exch_k2}.
-This behaviour is expected near $k=0$, where the magnon dispersion is well approximated by the leading term of its Taylor expansion.

-For comparison, Figs.~\ref{fig:dispersions}\textbf{c} and~\ref{fig:dispersions}\textbf{d} show the dispersion relations obtained using the micromagnetic kernel for atomic and micromagnetic cell sizes, respectively.
-In both cases, the result is purely parabolic, as expected.
-The close agreement between Fig.~\ref{fig:dispersions}\textbf{b} and Fig.~\ref{fig:dispersions}\textbf{d} further confirms the grid independence of the PS-LL model using the magnon kernel.
+The dispersion relation is obtained from the dynamic evolution of a Gaussian initial condition set with a standard deviation equal to the cell size, effectively exciting the full available spectrum due to its broadband nature.
+By recording the decay of this initial condition, the magnon modes across the entire first Brillouin zone are populated.
+A fast Fourier transform is then applied to the resulting time-dependent $m_z$ magnetization component in both space and time from which a two-dimensional cross-section yields the dispersion relations shown in Fig.~\ref{fig:dispersions}.
+A Gilbert damping of $\alpha=0.005$ is used to maximize the contrast in Fourier space.